 Ancillary Service Supply Responsibility

-The net amount of Ancillary Service capacity that a QSE is obligated to deliver to ERCOT, by hour and service type, from Resources represented by the QSE.
+The net amount of Ancillary Service capacity that a QSE is obligated to deliver to ERCOT, by hour and service type.

 4.4.7.4 Ancillary Service Supply Responsibility

-(1) A QSE’s Ancillary Service Supply Responsibility is the net amount of Ancillary Service capacity that the QSE is obligated to deliver to ERCOT, by hour and service type, from Resources represented by the QSE.
+(1) A QSE’s Ancillary Service Supply Responsibility is the net amount of Ancillary Service capacity that the QSE is obligated to deliver to ERCOT, by hour and service type.
+A QSE’s Ancillary Service Supply Responsibility must be met by Resources that are available and capable of performing.
 The Ancillary Service Supply Responsibility is the difference in MW, by hour and service type, between the amounts specified in items (a) and (b) defined as follows:

 (a) The sum of: